blakeblackshear/frigate/docs/docs/frigate/glossary.md

 ## Motion

 Motion is pixels in a specific camera frame are different from the background frame that has been calculated.
 A motion box is a box around groups of these areas of motion that have been detected.
 These are represented by red boxes in the debug live view.
+[See the motion detection docs for more info](/configuration/motion_detection)

 ## Region